Working with Us

 Our aim is to transform education, and by doing so transform the lives of the individuals and the communities we serve.
 We are already recognised for providing an outstanding student experience:

-• 1st in Wales and joint 3rd in the UK for Student Satisfaction (Times Higher Education, July 2024)
+• 1st in Wales and 2nd in the UK for Student Satisfaction (Times Higher Education, July 2025)

 Our success is due to the commitment, skill, knowledge, and ability of our people working together.
 We are now building on this strong culture and provision to become a leading provider of accessible higher education.